martyv123/NLP-Yelp/README.md

 transformations were calculated using scikit-learn's library.
 You can find more information about the calculations and methods [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction.text).

-This script will return the cosine similarity matrix of the reviews.
-The closer the value of cosine θ is to 1, the more similar the two reviews.
-A value of 1 indicates that the documents are identical.
+This script will return the ouputted cosine similarity values to an output file.
+There were several criteria used to decide which reviews to compare against each other.
+One method analyzed a focal review against the ten previous chronological reviews.
+The second method analyzed a focal review against the the ten previous chronological reviews with the same number of stars.
+The third method analyzed a focal review against the ten previous chronological reviews with the same number of accolades.

+Support for OpenTable reviews can be found in the `open_table.py` script.
+This analyzes reviews from OpenTable in a similar fashion.
+T

 <br>